Temporary road closures

 To apply for a temporary road closure please use our secure Online Application for Temporary Road Closure form.

 Other useful information can be found at the Department of Communities & Local Government advice for organising street parties

 Demonstrations and Parades

 Sometimes, in special circumstances roads are closed to allow sporting events or parades to take place.
-When special events require the road to be closed off to general traffic a temporary road closure will be required which can only be granted with the written agreement of the police.
+When special events require the road to be closed off to general traffic a temporary road closure will be required.
+This type of closure can only be granted with the written agreement of the Sussex Police.
 Such closures require a traffic regulation order.
 All costs involved for both the closure and diversion signing will have to be paid for by the event organiser.
 At least six weeks notice is required and for some events up to three months will be needed in order to organise them properly.
 Large events may require even longer!
 Usually, roads which are closed for sporting events can only be closed once a year without the consent of The Secretary of State.
-Demonstrations cannot be dealt with by the Council and for these events the police must be contacted so that they can make the appropriate arrangements.
+Demonstrations cannot be dealt with by the Council, for these events the police must be contacted so that they can make the appropriate arrangements.